Can I lease a car with bad credit?

 How do I know if I’ll be accepted for car finance?

 It’s easy to find out if you’ll be accepted for car finance.
 And you can do it all online in minutes.

 Some car finance brokers will carry out what’s called a hard search to see if they can find you a suitable lender.
 A hard search is a credit search that shows up on your credit file.
 And if you have several in a short space of time, it can damage your score.

 However, here at Zero Deposit Car Leasing, we never use an initial hard search to find you a suitable lender.

 Instead, we only use soft searches in the first instance to make sure there’s a lender to suit your needs before going ahead.

 It’s quick and simple, too.
-Just click Apply Now below, fill out a few details, and know in minutes whether you’ll be accepted for car finance.
+Just use our car leasing eligibility checker to fill out a few details and know whether you’ll be accepted for car finance in minutes.